Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Proofs for Identical Knapsacks (Section )

-For small items, we store all items in a balanced binary search tree sorted by decreasing density.
-Let~$1,\ldots,j^\star$ be the items selected by the implicit solution as guess for the size of small items in the current solution.
-Item~$j^\star +1$ is packed into its own knapsack.
-Any item~$j \leq j^\star$ is either packed regularly into the empty space of a knapsack with a configuration or it is packed into a knapsack designated for packing ``cut'' small items.
-Therefore, we maintain two pointers: ~$\kappa^r$ points to the next knapsack where a small item is supposed to go if it is packed \emph{regularly} and~$\kappa^c$ points to the position where the next \emph{cut} small item is packed.
-To determine if an item is packed regularly or as cut item, we store in~$\rho$ the remaining capacity of~$\kappa^r$.
+For small items, we store all items in a balanced binary search tree sorted by non-increasing density.
+For simplicity, let~$P_S = \{1,\ldots,j^\star-1\}$ be the set of items (sorted by non-increasing density) that translate the guess~$v_S$ into the size~$s_S$ of small items in the current solution.
+Item~$j^\star$ is packed into its own knapsack.
+Any item~$j \leq j^\star-1$ is either packed regularly into the empty space of a knapsack with a configuration or it is packed into a knapsack designated for packing cut small items.
+Therefore, we maintain two pointers:~$\kappa^r$ points to the next knapsack where a small item is supposed to go if it is packed \emph{regularly} and~$\kappa^c$ points to the knapsack where the next \emph{cut} small item is packed.
+We initialize these values with~$\kappa^r = 1$ and~$\kappa^c = \lfloor (1-2\eps)m \rfloor + 1$.
+To determine if an item is packed regularly or as cut item, we store in~$\rho^r$ the remaining capacity of~$\kappa^r$ initialized with~$\kappa^r = S - s_1$ where~$s_1$ is the size of the first configuration in~$\overline \configs$.
+We store in~$\rho^c$ the remaining slots of small items in knapsack~$\kappa^c$ and initialize this with~$\rho^c = \frac1\eps$.

 For each type~$t$ of big items, we maintain a pointer~$\kappa_t$ to the knapsack where the next queried item of type~$t$ is supposed to be packed.
-Moreover, the counter~$\eta_t$ stores how many slots~$\kappa_t$ still has for items of type~$t$.
+Moreover, the counter~$\eta_t$ stores how many slots~$\kappa_t$ still has available for items of type~$t$.
+These two values are initialized with the first knapsack that packs items of type~$t$ and~$\eta_t = n_{c,t}$ where~$c$ is the configuration of~$\kappa_t$.
+If no items of type~$t$ are packed, we set~$\kappa_t=0$.
 Let~$\bar{n}_t$ denote the number of items of type~$t$ belonging to solution~$\bar{y}$.
-We will only pack the first~$\bar n_t$ items of type~$t$.
+We will only pack the first, i.e., smallest,~$\bar n_t$ items of type~$t$.
+Figure~\ref{fig:mik:queries} depicts the pointers and counters after some items already have been queried.